hanruizhang/Pathway-Network-Analysis/index.md

 * Click "run" to start the analysis.
 * Click on "Success" to launch results.
 * **Additional analysis**:
 	* Leading edge analysis: select positive or negative NES and set FDR threshold, e.g. 0.01.
+The results interpretation can be found through the [GSEA User Guideline](https://www.gsea-msigdb.org/gsea/doc/GSEAUserGuideFrame.html).
 	* Enrichment map visualization directly from through GSEA app.

 ## 4. Network Visualization and Analysis with Cytoscape - Enrichment Map